MacroPower/cookiecutter-go/README.md

 - **gh_actions**: Enable to create GitHub Actions.
 - **vscode**: Enable to create VS Code launch and container config.

+## Contributing

+Please feel free to submit issues and/or PRs with fixes or updates.
+However, note that this repo represents my personal standards and opinions.
+I will not accept anything that I don't agree with or that I think I will not personally use, even if it's an optional feature.

+This is purely to make this Cookiecutter no more complex than I personally need it to be.

+If you would like to contribute something that you're not sure about or think might be divisive, please just ask about it in an issue and we can talk about it.
+Or, if you want it just for yourself, fork the repo and do whatever you'd like!

 ## Thanks

 Some inspiration & snippets were taken from the following projects: